 The Other Ingredients

 Use the freshest seasonal vegetable you can find for this spicy kani salad.
 Julienned Japanese cucumber is a frequently used ingredient and contributes a refreshing character.
 In addition, I used two of my favourite vegetables, red pepper and asparagus.
-The red pepper brings some sweetness, while the asparagus is a little earthy and a little bitter at the same time.
+The red pepper brings some sweetness, while the asparagus is a little earthy and a little bitter at the same time (and great in this asparagus and spinach soup).
 This combination worked.
 Think about how the vegetables will work together while you are shopping.

 Holding it all together is the dressing.
 To Japanese mayonnaise (Kewpie), we add mirin for sweetness and rice vinegar for a bit of acidity.
 And, of course, a spicy kani salad recipe needs spice.